marcin-chwedczuk/_blog/_posts/2018-09-08-you-can-live-without-your-mocking-framework.md

 Check.That(logger.LoggedEntries)
     .HasElementThatMatches(x =>
+        x.Level == LogLevel.Debug &&
         x.Message == "User 'root' log into application.");
 {% endhighlight %}
 Wow!
 Test is short, readable and simple.
 Exactly what I was looking for.

-I hope that this blog post persuaded you to start using fakes in your unit test.
+I hope that this blog post persuaded you to start using fakes in your unit tests.
 At least you now know that you have a good alternative to mocking frameworks.

 Sample source code (with a bit more complicated example):